canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_HCP278_reconstruction/README.md

 ## Comparison with LeadsDBS version

-JE Iglesias 'hacked together' a set of probability maps for use in LeadsDBS.
+JE Iglesias made a first pass effort to assemble a set of probability maps for use in LeadsDBS.
 I (BP)  downloaded the software and obtained the probability maps for comparison with what I generated from HCP.
 LeadsDBS atlas is in MNI152NLin2009bAsym space, which is sufficiently similar to MNI152NLin2009cAsym that I did not realign any of the data and just compare leads parcels with the HCP278 parcels.

 Judging by dice coefficients of thresholded (p>0.2) and binarized parcel masks and correlations of parcel probability maps, the two segmentations are only